igneous-labs/S/docs/pricing-programs/flat-fee.md

 # Flat Fee Pricing Program

-Pricing program that levies flat fees to each LST quotes.
+Pricing program that levies flat fees.

+Fees are deducted by taking a set portion from the calculated resulting value depending on the token type.

 ## Instructions